parallelchain-io/prfcs/prfc_1/README.md

 ## Required Methods

-Note: the following uses syntax from Rust (version 1.59.0).
+The following uses syntax from Rust (version 1.59.0).

+**VIEW**
+`fn allowance(owner: PublicAddress, spender: PublicAddress) -> u64`

+Returns the number of tokens currently in spender's allowance that they can spend on ‘owner’s’ behalf.

+**VIEW**
+`fn total_supply() -> u64`

+Returns the total token supply.
+‘Supply’ here means the sum of token balances over *all* addresses at any given point of time.
+Total supply may increase, for example, when new tokens are minted, or decrease, for example, when tokens are burned.

+**VIEW**
+`fn balance_of(address: PublicAddress) -> u64`

+Queries the balance for an owner account 'address'.

 **ACTION**

-`fn transfer(to_address: protocol_types:Public_Address, value: u64)`
+`fn transfer(to_address: Option<Public_Address>, amount: u64)`

-'transfer' transfers 'value' tokens to address 'to_address' from the account identified by txn.from_address.
+'transfer' transfers 'amount' tokens to address 'to_address' from the account identified by txn.from_address.
+If `to_address` is None, this burns the amount.

 Transfer must panic if txn.from_address's balance is less than amount.